MileHacker Logo

 Services for Visual or Hearing Impairments

 Specialized services for travelers with visual or hearing impairments are limited.
 Consider hiring a private guide who can offer detailed descriptions of sights or help with communication with locals.
-Planning ahead and communicating your needs to tour operators or hotels is important for a comfortable visit.
+Planning ahead and communicating your needs to tour operators or hotels is essential for a comfortable visit.

 Support Services